eartharchive/tierralibre.github.io/_posts/2016-08-12-hello-world.md

 Hello world!

 So here is our first post ond tierralibre!
-We decided to use open source softawre and hosting.
+We decided to use open source software and hosting.
 We use [Jekyll](https://jekyllrb.com) for blogging, simple, plain text, no database no complication.

 For hosting we decided to use [GitHub Pages](https://github.com) is free and where most of the open source projects live.